csantanapr/knative-faas-cli/README.md

-# Deploy OpenFaaS functions to Knative
+# Deploy functions to Knative using the OpenFaaS CLI

 This tutorial shows how to use the [faas-cli](https://github.com/openfaas/faas-cli) to deploy functions to Knative.